GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 =================================== 1 passed in 0.07s ===================================
 ```

-To ensure that our code gets a 100% coverage, I will modify `prime_number()` to factor in if the input value is greater than 1.
+To ensure that our code gets 100% coverage, I will modify `prime_number()` to factor in if the input value is greater than 1.

 ```python
 # test_prime_number.py